voschezang/coding-handbook/quotes.md

     * Good results with bad processes have no predictive value.
 * Be input-driven rather than merely output-driven.
 You can control the input, but the output is a side-effect.
     * Outcome > output.
 * Blameless postmortems
+    * Positive intent can cause negative impact.
         * If there was a single point of failure then that was the problem (i.e. the system).
+    * Blameless doesn't mean nameless
-    * Nameless postmortems imply that there is a need to hide the name.
+        * *Nameless* postmortems imply that there is a need to hide the name.
+        * Attribution is required for learning (investigation), but it doesn't require (over-)sanctioning.
+        * Rather than suppressing blame, regulate it and challenge allegations.
 * Activity does not imply achievement.